 How to Use a Time Machine

-- Close Notes and turn off iCloud syncing.
+- Close Notes and turn off iCloud syncing to prevent them from interfering.

-- On the right side of your menu bar click on the clock icon and select Enter Time Machine.
+- On the right side of your menu bar click on the clock icon and select Browse Time Machine Backups.

 The .storedata files are designed to temporarily store important information.
 You can easily browse to it and try to locate your missing notes from there.